c-osornio/c-osornio/README.md

 Initially, my knowledge was limited to self taught basic HTML, CSS, JavaScript, and React.
 However, I decided to invest in myself and enrolled in a coding bootcamp for full-stack web development in Python, Java, and JavaScript (MERN) in the same week I was laid off.
 I was determined to succeed and went on to achieve a triple black belt, which was the highest grade per stack.

 Through this experience, I discovered my passion for software engineering and its ability to create innovative solutions that positively impact people's lives.
-This passion led me to become a certified ScrumMaster, and I am now working freelance to develop my portfolio as I seek my first development role.
+This passion led me to become a certified ScrumMaster, and I am now working freelance to develop my portfolio as I seek my first development role. while finishing my bachelors in Business Administration w/ conc. in Management Information Systems at SNHU.

 As a former mortgage underwriter, I bring a unique blend of analytical and creative skills to my work as a software developer.
 My experience has given me a keen eye for detail and the ability to think critically, skills that are all invaluable in the world of web development.